iNZightVIT/inzight-website/content/docs/interface-overview/menubar/variables/_index.md

 title: The Variables menu
 linkTitle: Variables
 weight: 3
-description: Convert variables to new types, create new variables, and rename existing ones
+description: Convert variables to new types, create new variables, and rename existing ones.
 ---

 {{< note "Called **Manipulate Variables** in *iNZight Lite*." >}}